-The 2 cats together are Tyke (the black one) who had a leg injury when he was a kitten, so he is our special needs cat - last year he managed to break the same leg, however, it was impossible to keep a plaster on it so he limps even more!!
+The cats are Tyke (the black one) who had a leg injury when he was a kitten, so he is our special needs cat - a couple of years later he also managed to break the same leg, however, it was impossible to keep a plaster on it so he limps even more!!

-In December of 2014 we took her mum (who we call Foxy), who had been a village dog for at least 8 years, into our property because the weather was bad and she was very pregnant and obviously ill.
+In December of 2014 we took in her mum (who we called Foxy), who had been a village dog for at least 8 years, into our property because the weather was bad and she was very pregnant and obviously ill.

-Foxy ended up having a hyserectomy and she stays with us in the house in the winter but leaves us in the summer for her village friends.
+Foxy ended up having a hyserectomy and she stayed with us in the house in the winter but used to leave us in the summer for her village friends.

 Kyra has grown into a very large dog and she is pictured here.

-We took in Sweetie and her 2 puppies in last September when we had a flood in the village.
+We took in Sweetie and her 2 puppies in September 2016 when we had a flood in the village.